 The 'Full House' actor died on Jan.
 9.

-According to an incident report released by the Orange County Sheriff’s Office, hotel staff at the Ritz Carlton in Orlando, Florida, found Saget on the bed with his hand on his chest on Jan.
-9. The report states Saget was lying in a supine position, indicating a possible heart attack.
+According to an incident report released by the Orange County Sheriff’s Office, hotel staff at the Ritz Carlton in Orlando, Florida, found Saget on the bed with his hand on his chest.
+The report states Saget was lying in a supine position, indicating a possible heart attack.
 While an immediate cause of death could not be reported, the medical examiner found "no evidence of drug use or foul play."